smokephisticated/smokephisticated/pages/bowls/bowls.md

 Feel free to utilize our **[Table of Contents](#bowldirectory)** to save yourself some time and quickly navigate product selection by price range.

-Don't waste your time sifting through low-rated and low quality products.
-We've done the leg-work for you by compiling a diverse list of the highest quality bowls of all price ranges - you're bound to find a piece you love with a simple, yet detailed description that informs you of everything you should know before your purchase.

 <h5 class="heading-center">Our recommendations are sourced straight from the community:</h5>

 We search for the highest quality bowls by looking directly at genuine customer feedback.
 These reviews come from real stoners that have gone through the exact deciding process as you are now, and were satisfied enough to leave glowing reviews and recommendations.

 <img alt="Rating Example" class="img-middle" src="/img/bowls/rating-example.png" />

+Don't waste your time sifting through low-rated and low quality products.
+We've done the leg-work for you by compiling a diverse list of the highest quality bowls of all price ranges - you're bound to find a reasonably priced piece you love, with an informative description.

 Our suggestions stem from three community-trusted sites: